jbonde/slidescanner/README.md

 * Nikon MC-22 Remote Cord with Banana Plugs
 * USBA-USBB cable
 * Image processing software such as Lightroom or Photoshop is recommended for scratch removal etc.

+The optical bench is made of MDF wood as a combination of sandwiched 13mm and 22mm pieces.
+All electronics are mounted on top of the bottom plate besides the bellows in order to make the unit portable alltohough it is heavy.
+This ensures that line up is unaffected by movements.